 Below, we have compiled 16 of the busiest airports in the world by passenger volume.
 The figures are provided by Airport Council International.

 Incheon International Airport during winter | Image Courtesy: Wikimedia

 Number of Passengers Handled: 68.3 million

 Incheon or Seoul-Incheon International is the largest and busiest airport in the Republic of Korea.
-It is also one of the highly rated airports in the world.
+It is also one of the highly-rated airports in the world.
 The airport was inaugurated in 2001 and was built to replace the older Gimpo International, which is currently functioning as South Korea’s secondary airport handling mostly domestic traffic.

-Among other things, the Incheon Airport authorities claim that it has one of the fastest average customs processing timings with only 0.0001% baggage mishandling ratio.
+Among other things, the Incheon Airport authorities claim that it has one of the fastest average customs processing timings with only a 0.0001% baggage mishandling ratio.
 It currently has three runways and two passenger terminals.